pivot-access-ltd/bma-offline-docs/src/how-to-back-up-maas-5096.md

 <a href="#heading--restore-files"><h2 id="heading--restore-files">How to restore the system when needed</h2></a>

 Start with a freshly-updated installation of Ubuntu on identical hardware.
-Reinstall MAAS via the standard procedure (`sudo apt install maas`), then stop the following three services (PostgreSQL needs to keep running):
+Reinstall MAAS via the standard procedure (`sudo apt install maas`), then stop the following services (PostgreSQL needs to keep running):

-1.   maas-dhcpd.service
+- maas-dhcpd.service
-2.   maas-rackd.service
+- maas-rackd.service
-3.   maas-regiond.service
+- maas-regiond.service

 Copy the backup file to the new machine and untar its contents (`sudo tar xvzpf backup.tgz`).